-This paints a picture of the importance of having a team of champions during this process.
-Selecting members of your organization who are excited about the implementation of the recognition programs and who will serve as leads on the team makes a world of difference.
 These people are instrumental in rallying the rest of the team and encouraging greater user adoption.
 Make sure these champions are selected from every area of the organization, with different backgrounds, experiences, and expertise.
 Diversity is key!

 Step 3 - Train Management

 One crucial aspect that often gets overlooked in implementing an employee recognition program is training the management team.
 It's essential to ensure that they have a thorough understanding of the program and its features.